wazeHQ/geo_redirect/README.md

 It'd be a good idea to use this task on your (Capistrano or whatever) deployment scripts.

+### Excluding certain URLs from redirection

+You may want certain URLs in your app to be ignored by GeoRedirect and to respond normally to *all* incoming requests.
+You can configure this with the `:exclude` option.

+    Rails.application.middleware.use GeoRedirect::Middleware, exclude: '/excluded_path'

+The value of the option can be a string or an array of strings which represent the path(s) to be excluded.
+Note that each string must be an exact match of the path portion of the URL, including the leading slash.

+    Rails.application.middleware.use GeoRedirect::Middleware, exclude: '/exclude'

+will match `www.myapp.com/exclude` but not `www.myapp.com/other/path/exclude`

 ### Custom paths

 The default paths for these files are: